top of page

 Critically, we highlight that empathy is not an emotional reflex, but rather an experience people choose in response to motives that drive them to approach or avoid engaging with others’ emotions (Zaki, 2014Weisz & Zaki, 2018).
 This means that by bolstering empathic motives, scientists should be able to “grow” empathy even under hard circumstances.

 We have demonstrated that motivation-based manipulations, such as social norms and “growth mindsets,” indeed inspire people to empathize even when they might not otherwise (Schumman et al., 2014Nook et al., 2016).
-We have also found that empathy-building interventions built on these principles—at least in some contexts—can improve connection and social well being (Weisz et al., in press).
-Our lab is now exploring a range of interventions, for including virtual reality simulations (Herrera et al., 2018) and engagement with narrative arts, that can broaden empathy even towards people from different groups, and across social division.
+We have also found that empathy-building interventions built on these principles—at least in some contexts—can improve connection and social well being (Weisz et al., 20202022).
+Our lab is now exploring a range of interventions, for including virtual reality simulations (Herrera et al., 2018) and engagement with narrative arts (Rathje et al., 2021), that can broaden empathy towards people from different groups.

 charity_graph_Nook_2016_fig.png